Stress and the Workplace

 Stress is one instance where one’s mental state can control gene expression.
 Our thoughts matter and can influence our bodies even to the genetic level.
 In addition, this is true whether a threat exists in the environment in actuality, or is just imagined.

-Stress does have a genetic component in the form of the CYP17 gene which controls the manufacture of cortisol, but what this is has to do with stress and susceptibility to disease requires we become familiar with a chemical that has played heavily in health news: cholesterol.
+Stress does have a genetic component in the form of the CYP17 gene which controls the manufacture of cortisol.
+To understand its impact on stress and the susceptibility to disease requires we become familiar with a chemical compound that has played heavily in health news: cholesterol.

 Cholesterol has gotten a bad name.
 It shouldn’t.